 - Especially with a party-based primary system, it leads to partisanship, as centrist candidates, despite having wider support, lose out to candidates who appeal to the fringes of each party.

 There are many alternative voting systems that are superior to plurality voting.
-We should move to a ranked-choice/instant runoff voting system, a system that has recently been implemented in Maine and is being explored by many other localities.
+We should move to a ranked-choice/single transferable vote voting system, a system that has recently been implemented in Maine and is being explored by many other localities.

 In ranked choice voting, each voter ranks their top three candidates, from 1 to 3.
 After this is complete, every voter’s first choice is tallied.
 If one candidate received over 50% of the vote, they win the election.
 If no candidate hit the majority threshold, the candidate with the fewest votes is eliminated.
 Then, everyone who listed that eliminated candidate as their first choice has their second choice considered.
 These second-choice votes are added to the totals for the remaining candidates.
 If a candidate at this point has received over 50% of the votes, then they win; otherwise, the process repeats itself until someone does receive a majority of votes.